janmarkusmilan/Medicine-Game/README.md

 An educational game made using Unity, built with the purpose of teaching people about the different types of medicine.

-Note: The file is too large to upload, so for now, only the description and link of the game will be posted.
+Note: The file is too large to upload, so for now, only the description and link for the game will be posted.

 ![Title Screen](https://github.com/janmarkusmilan/Medicine-Game/blob/master/Pictures/Title%20Screen.png)
 ![Backstory](https://github.com/janmarkusmilan/Medicine-Game/blob/master/Pictures/Backstory.png)